Fledtrain/web102_datadashboard/README.md

 Submitted by: Joey Whitehead

 This web app: WeatherReporter App utilizes the https://www.weatherbit.io/ API to fetch weather reports throughout the global and display them in a beautiful table.
 Just enter the city you want and the app will fetch the weather report for you.
-You can filter the data by city, unit temperature!
+You can filter either by Daily or Weekly Data and You can filter it by city, unit temperature, and start date!

-Time spent: 13 hours spent in total
+Time spent: 14 hours spent in total

 ## Required Features